zainalsaputra/earthquake-tsunami-model-api/readme.md

 ## ✨ Credits

 Developed as part of an initiative to support **early warning systems** and **disaster mitigation** technology in Indonesia.

+>  The full version with notebook.ipynb is in the notebook branch of this repo.